Board of Commissioners

 Position 4: Richard Burke

-Executive Director of Western Liberty Network, a non-profit
+Director of Western Liberty Network, a non-profit organization that

-organization that teaches grass roots activists how to get involved
+teaches grassroots activists how to get involved in local

-in local politics.
-In the past, Mr. Burke has served as the
+politics.
+In the past, Mr. Burke has served as the executive

-executive director of a third party in the state of Oregon and was
+director of a third party in the State of Oregon and was its

-its candidate for governor in 1998.
-Mr. Burke also worked in the
+candidate for governor in 1998.
+Mr. Burke also worked in the Oregon

-Oregon legislature in 2001, ran a computer network consultancy, and
+Legislature in 2001, ran a computer network consultancy and ran an

 Send a message to Commissioner Burke.